emilypier/jest-another-rpg/README.md

 A roleplaying game played in the command line.

 ## Installation
-Clone this GitHub repository and install Node.js and Express.js.
+Clone this GitHub repository. in the root directory, run `npm  install` to install Node.js dependencies.

 ## Usage
-Visit the deployed application [here](link).

 ![the app in action.](/docs/assets/note-taker-image.png)